Ciiku-Kihara/PCA-ANOMALY-DETECTION-AND-ASSOCIATION-ANALYSIS-WITH-R/README.md

 ## Setup Instructions
 To make changes to my code, you can go ahead and fork my work.

-The following are links where you can get the data from: http://bit.ly/CarreFourDataset(PCA and feature selection), http://bit.ly/SupermarketDatasetII(association analysis) and http://bit.ly/CarreFourSalesDataset(Anomaly detection)
+The following are links where you can get the data from: http://bit.ly/CarreFourDataset (PCA and feature selection), http://bit.ly/SupermarketDatasetII (association analysis) and http://bit.ly/CarreFourSalesDataset (Anomaly detection)

 ## Technologies Used